tartiflette/tartiflette-aiohttp/README.md

 (Press CTRL+C to quit)
 ```

+> Note: The server will be listening on the `/graphql` path by default.

-Execute a request to your server
+Send a request to your server
 ```
 curl -v -d '{"query": "query { hello(name: "Chuck") }"}' -H "Content-Type: application/json" http://localhost:8080/graphql
 ```